SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 ## Payments Resource

-A payment order is able to hold more than one payment object, _even though a successful payment order only harbour one successful payment_.
-This is necessary as the consumer might select and initiate a payment option that is not followed through successfully.
-I.e. if the consumer cancels an invoice payment, a cancel transaction will still be tied to that particular invoice payment resource.
-This payment resource will continue to exist, even if the consumer successfully should finish the purchase with a credit card payment instead.
+A payment order is able to hold more than one payment object, _even though a successful payment order only harbours one successful payment_.
+This is necessary as the payer might select and initiate a payment option that is not followed through successfully.
+I.e. if the payer cancels an invoice payment, a cancel transaction will still be tied to that particular invoice payment resource.
+This payment resource will continue to exist, even if the payer successfully should finish the purchase with a card payment instead.

 {:.code-view-header}
 **Request**